 After I learned their story and got to know them a little more, I observed their programs and the operations of their facility.
 I quickly became a big fan of the Yates and their mission.

 Their decades of experience in caring for and training river otters allows the Yates to safely introduce outsiders to the romp, and let them swim with the otters.
 Not only do visitors enjoy it, but the otters also seem to enjoy them as enrichment as well.

 Though swims are offered to the public, their mission is to, “provide solace in times of misfortune or trouble.”
 Make-a-Wish families will be the first to say that it has improved their loved one’s outlook and trauma and after swimming with these charismatic creatures, I’d have to agree.
 The meaningful and impactful interactions between humans and otter ambassadors are much like those offered with dolphin interaction programs for children with terminal illnesses and those who suffer from emotional trauma like, PTSD.

 My joyful experience happened while filming a small commercial for Mutual of Omaha’s Wild Kingdom.
-Of course it is always difficult to film anything with animals, an the otters were no exception.
-They are very hyper, tactile animals which follow each other like baby ducks.
+Of course, it is always difficult to film anything with animals, the otters were no exception.
+They are very hyper, tactile animals that follow each other like baby ducks.
 This of course made for a few funny bloopers.

 After seeing the overwhelming love for otters, I decided it was time to start a life-long dream of connecting people to wildlife through unique and meaningful experiences.
 Arne Adventures was created.
 My team partnered with Nurtured by Nature to offer a VIP tour and swim with their otter ambassadors which we called, “Otterly Amazing Contest.”